AI2Phil/digame/docs/CI_E2E_TEST_CONTEXT.md

 The E2E test suite now achieves **100% pass rate** in CI environment, matching the local test results.
 All MFA flows, security dashboard integration, API endpoints, and error handling scenarios are working correctly.

-**next prompt**
-The problem is that the global setup is trying to start a Python FastAPI backend with uvicorn, but the CI workflow is starting a Node.js Express backend.